-Taste and flavour are hugely important in building healthy eating habits for the long-term.
-But what can you do if your smoothies taste a bit bland?
+Taste and flavour are hugely important in building healthy eating habits for the long term.
+But what can you do if your smoothie tastes bitter, bland, or sour?

 In this article – we share 7 ways to sweeten a smoothie without adding sugar.

 We’ve been making smoothies for 10+ years and had our share of sour or bitter ones in that time!
 Over the years we’ve figured out some tasty hacks for saving a bad smoothie and turning it into something that’s delicious.
 Our in-house nutritionist advises against adding sugar, so our tips are all healthy alternatives.